Sustainable Finance Lab

 INTEGRATING FINANCIAL INSIGHT INTO DECISION-MAKING AND ADVANCING IDEAS TO FOSTER MORE CAPITAL INVESTMENT INTO THE ENERGY TRANSITION

-Cumulative investment in the tens of Trillions of dollars will be required to decarbonize the global economy.
-There is broad understanding that public capital can only provide a very small portion of such investment.
-The public sector needs to create vibrant enabling environments for private investment, and there is also ample room for the private sector to act on its own.
+Decarbonizing the global economy will cost tens of Trillions of dollars and public capital can realistically provide only a very small portion.
+Instead, the public sector needs to create vibrant enabling environments for private investment, and there is also ample room for the private sector to act on its own.

-The Payne Institute brings vast experience from the financial industry, academia and the public sector.
-Through the Sustainable Finance Lab, we seek to collaborate across all three areas to bring a deeper and actionable understanding of the opportunities for financing sustainable energy and the energy transition.
-We will also advance ideas related to spurring investment, encompassing financial products, the roles of investors, markets, policy and regulation.
+The Payne Institute brings vast experience from the financial industry, academia and the public sector, which we leverage in the Sustainable Finance Lab to bring a deeper understanding of the opportunities for financing decarbonization and the energy transition.
+We also advance ideas related to spurring private investment, encompassing financial products, the roles of investors, markets, policy and regulation.

 PAYNE FINANCIAL FLOW

 Snapshots of trends and financial tools in the energy transition

 - Barclays’ New Rules for Financing Fossil and Transition Activities

 - Lower Hanging Fruit in Filipino Coal Retirement

 - VCM 2023 Update: Retirements Stable; Transaction Volume Falls

 - Unbundling Attributes to Reveal More Value